SvitlanaKarahayeva/yummy-recipes/README.md

 # Yummy Recipes App

-Yuppy Recipes app is a fukk-stack MERN app.
+Yuppy Recipes app is a full-stack MERN app.

 ## Main functionality of the app